curl/everything-curl/usingcurl/verbose/writeout.md

     curl -w "Type: %{content_type}\nCode: %{response_code}\n" http://example.com

-The output is sent to stdout so you probably want to make sure that you do not also send the downloaded content to stdout as then you might have a hard time to separate out the data.
+The output is sent to stdout by default so you probably want to make sure that you do not also send the downloaded content to stdout as then you might have a hard time to separate out the data; or use `%{stderr}` to send the output to stderr.

+## HTTP headers

+This option also provides an easy to use way to output the contents of HTTP response headers from the most recent transfer.

+Use `%header{name}` in the string, where `name` is the case insensitive name of the header (without the trailing colon).
+The output header contents are then shown exactly as was sent over the network, with leading and trailing whitespace trimmed.
+Like this:

+    curl -w "Server: %header{server}\n" http://example.com

+## Windows

-**NOTE:** In Windows the %-symbol is a special symbol used to expand environment variables.
-In batch files all occurrences of % must be doubled when using this option to properly escape.
-If this option is used at the command prompt then the % cannot be escaped and unintended expansion is possible.
+**NOTE:** In Windows, the `%`-symbol is a special symbol used to expand environment variables.
+In batch files all occurrences of `%` must be doubled when using this option to properly escape.
+If this option is used at the command prompt then the `%` cannot be escaped and unintended expansion is possible.

 ## Available --write-out variables